radhihalila/semester_projecr/README.md

 ## **Technical Details**

 ### **Libraries Used**
+- **Netmiko**: For SSH connections to Servers and perform coomand execution automation (Linux Command execution and SCP File Transfer).
 - **PyAutoGUI**: For GUI automation (locating, clicking, and interacting with UI elements).
 - **Time**: To introduce delays between steps, ensuring GUI elements are ready for interaction.